 * County Classifications are determined by the Office of Legislative Research and General Counsel of the Utah State Legislature.

-New grant cycles begin July 1st of every year.
-Applications are accepted throughout the year.
-However, all funded projects must be completed with no new expenses incurred by June 30th of each year.
+Applications are accepted starting February 1st of every year.
+All funded projects will start at the beginning of the fiscal year July 1st and must be completed with no new expenses incurred by June 30th of each year.

-Grant funds are limited and are on a first come first serve basis.
+Grant funds are limited and the full grant request may not be completely funded.
+Grants will be awarded by the end of June.
 Applicants are free to apply for consecutive grant cycles.

 Historic cemeteries (anything over 50 years old) that embark on a preservation project will need to comply with state and federal law concerning cultural resources.
 Consultation may be required with the State Historic Preservation Office (SHPO) if the project includes major rehabilitation, restoration, and repair work involving significant changes or replacement of key features and entire markers or other historic structures.